 Trujillo was an important part of providing a name for the Country as the “word” Honduras which many believe means fondura, and gets its origin from a Leonese language word meaning anchorage which is one of the first words for the region to appear on a map in the second decade of the 16th century applied to the bay of Trujillo.
 It was not until the end of the 16th century that Honduras was used for the whole province.
 Prior to 1580, Honduras referred to the eastern part of the province, and Higueras (Higueras – a reference to the gourds that come from the Jicaro tree, many of which were found floating in the waters off the northwest coast of Honduras); referred to the western part of the country.
 Honduras – literally means “depths” in Spanish.
 Columbus is traditionally quoted as having written “Gracias a Dios que hemos salido de esas Honduras” (English: “Thank God we have come out of those depths”) while along the northeastern coast of the Bay Islands.
 However, William Davidson notes that there is no form of this quotation in the primary documents of Columbus’s voyage, and that it in fact comes from accounts over a century later.

-The very exact Mayan Calendar just reached a milestone: the end of the 13 Baktun, which occurred on the 21st of December, 2012; this implies the end of a cycle of what is known as the long count Mayan Calendar.
+The very exact Mayan Calendar reached a milestone in 2012: the end of the 13 Baktun, which occurred on the 21st of December, 2012; this implies the end of a cycle of what is known as the long count Mayan Calendar.
 This calendar has a total of 5,125 of our years, and is based on astronomical observations that conclude that this is the period of time in which our solar system completes its rotation around the center of the galaxy.

 Unfortunately, we do not have many written remains of the ancient Mayan civilization, and this led to speculation about what this actually meant; with many assuring that this was in effect a doomsday date, where our world would come to an end.
 Others imply that it marks the dawn of a new era, where humankind will reach a high level of awareness about its world and its society, and begin the construction of a new relationship between itself and Mother Nature.
 We are not certain how much the future of Honduras has to do with this vision, but we are definitely on the threshold of changes to come; and hopefully, this will, in effect, have a positive influence on the way things change.
 (Start at the top of this Article)